sharproyalz/css-position/3_Lesson/README.md

 ### Exercise

-NOTE: Remember to modify the given code in start folder and as much as possible do not look the final output folder.
+NOTE: Remember to modify the given code in start folder.
+As much as possible, do not look at the final output folder.
+If you are done you can check and compare the results to final output folder if it is the same.

-Try to add `left: 100px;` in the box one and observe the changes.
+In the CSS file, Try to add `left: 100px;` in the `#box-one` and observe the changes.

 ```css
 #box-one {